a-cosmology-group/acg/models/4seu/README.md

 2. Star distance validation: This is the key to the whole speculation.
 The validation desired is carried out on the Luminosity distance, comparing its value calculated from the Redshift z of a star with that derived by its Distance modulus μ.

 Everything is described in <a href="The 4-Sphere model for an Alternative Metric in Cosmology - Key Aspects and Speculation.pdf">The 4-Sphere model for an Alternative Metric in Cosmology - Key Aspects and Speculation</a>.
+An essay, which completes the speculation, also describes the opportunity to incorporate the 4-Sphere metric into the Standard Model.